We absolutely can’t thank you enough.

 What Is a

 Most personal injury claims involve negotiating with the at-fault party’s insurance company.
 You will be seeking compensation for the injuries and losses that you suffered as a result of the insured’s negligence.
 Legal problems typically arise when the insurance company disputes liability for the accident or the severity of your injuries.

-New York sets deadlines for how long you have to file different types of injury claims.
+New York sets deadlines for how long you have to file different types of injury claims:

 - Personal injury: 3 years from the date of the accident or injury

-- Medical malpractice: 2 years and 6 months from the date of the malpractice or end of continuous treatment of a condition, illness or injury
+- Medical malpractice: 2 years and 6 months from the date of the malpractice or end of continuous treatment of a condition, illness, or injury

 - Wrongful death: 2 years from the date of death

 In certain cases against government agencies, you must provide notice of a potential claim within 90 days after the accident.
 Talk to a lawyer at Powers & Santola, LLP, before the statute of limitations for your claim expires so that your claim isn’t barred in court.

 One important note

 New York handles car accident claims differently from other personal injury claims.
 New York is a no-fault state.
 That means that if you are in a crash, you will first ask your own insurance company to pay for your medical costs and other economic losses, even if you did not cause the accident.